fangdingjun/dnsproxy/README.md

 ### dnsproxy

-To run dnsproxy, you need superuser privilege to listen on port 53
+To run dnsproxy server, you need superuser privilege to listen on port 53

     sudo ./dnsproxy